Participate as an Artist

 Q: How do I decide which digital platform will work best for my exhibition/artist talk/workshop, etc?

 If you’d like to plan a livestreaming or online talk, workshop, etc. and need help deciding which platform to use, here is a resource that may be helpful: What live streaming platform should you use?
 You’ll be able to specifically list each event, and their platform, in your Festival Guide listing.
+ACP will contact you for your online event links in early September, so you’ve got time!

 Q: How do I find a venue to exhibit my work?